5 Essential Skills for a Successful Business Career

 But a truly successful career?
 That happens when you feel fulfilled, when you feel that your skills are valuable and your contributions are essential to your company.
 For a successful business career, you'll need to take what you learn when you get a business degree and take it a step further.

-Here are five essential skills you need to be truly successful.
+Here are five essential skills to help you truly learn how to succeed in business:

 Creativity is one of the most undervalued assets in a business career—but it's also incredibly important.
 It's not enough to just be good at analytical evaluation—creativity helps you innovate, solve problems in original ways, and distinguish yourself from your peers.
 The companies that expand and grow are the companies that value independent thinkers with new ideas.
 And the careers that expand and grow belong to the kind of people who offer exciting new solutions to longstanding business problems, no matter how large or small they are.

-Clearly you should never compromise on your honesty or your integrity.
+Clearly, you should never compromise on your honesty or your integrity.
 That means you never compromise on your opinions, either—not even to make a boss happy.
-Diplomacy is certainly crucial, but your job, and your career, is built on your smarts, your strengths, your vision of the world.
-It’s likely you haven’t been hired to say “yes”; you’ve been hired to offer your valuable insight.
+Diplomacy is certainly crucial, but your job and your career are built on your smarts, your strengths, your vision of the world.
+It's likely you haven't been hired to say “yes”; you've been hired to offer your valuable insight.
 Be brave enough to always give it.

 And if you're in a situation where your insights aren't considered valuable, you're not in the right job for you, in any way.
 Be true to yourself and your future, success, and career, and recognize when you need to move on.